Expurple/smawg/README.md

 ### Missing features (in progress)

-* Ability to start the conquests from a region whose shore is on a Sea adjacent to the edge of the board.
-* Unique Race and Special Power abilities.
+* Unique effects for each Race and Special Power.

 ### Future plans